The Best TED Talks

 Algorithms decide who gets a loan, who gets a job interview, who gets insurance and much more -- but they don't automatically make things fair, and they're often far from scientific.
 Mathematician and…

-TED Talks on Psychology
+TED Talks on Productivity

 TED Talks on Ray Dalio